Shr1mps/adventurers-quest-log/README.md

 A button to access the Quest Log is situated on the bottom of Journal Directory or in the left hand scene controls icon toolbar under notes / journal entries where two new icons (scroll and list) opens the Quest Log and Quest Tracker.
-There also are two `macro compendiums` available for FQL that provide ready to go macros to drop onto your hotbar that allow convenient access to FQL for players and several GM related options.
+There also are two `macro compendiums` available for AQL that provide ready to go macros to drop onto your hotbar that allow convenient access to AQL for players and several GM related options.

 There is a series of useful [in-depth video tutorials on YouTube](https://www.youtube.com/playlist?list=PLHslnNa8QKdD_M29g_Zs0f9zyAUVJ32Ne) that cover the `0.7 - 0.8` releases.

-FQL is quite user-friendly with an intuitive UI, however you might want to [check out the Wiki](https://github.com/Forien/foundryvtt-forien-quest-log/wiki) for more detailed usage including macros and Quest API details for external developers integrations.
+AQL is quite user-friendly with an intuitive UI, however you might want to [check out the Wiki](https://github.com/Shr1mps/adventurers-quest-log/wiki) for more detailed usage including macros and Quest API details for external developers integrations.

 ## Features